amorriscode/anthonymorris.dev/data/second-brain/An Attackers View of Serverless and GraphQL Apps.md

 - Gentle introduction (the below are in Abhay's words)
 	- [[Serverless]]
 		- We are talking about Functions as a Service
-		- Single-purpose functions running in in a [[cloud-service-provider]]
+		- Single-purpose functions running in in a [[cloud service provider]]
 		- Monolith --> microservice --> FaaS
 			- Consistently making a smaller version of compute
 		- Functions are triggered via an event